canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 The `$breakpoint-medium` variable has been removed from Vanilla.
 All media queries in components and utilities that used this value have been updated to either `$breakpoint-large` or `$breakpoint-small` (whichever was more relevant).
 If you use `$breakpoint-medium` in your project it should be replaced with `$breakpoint-large` or `$breakpoint-small`.

 The default value of `$breakpoint-navigation-threshold` was previously set to `$breakpoint-medium` and is now `$breakpoint-small`.
 This value should be overridden in project code to adjust the threshold at which navigation switches to dropdown, based on the number of navigation items.

+In places where the `u-hide--small` class is currently used, `u-hide--medium` may need to be added.
+This is to replicate current behaviour of `u-hide--small`, ensuring the element is hidden on small and medium screens.

 ## Buttons